Tiendil/tiendil-org-content/content/posts/2024-017-concept-document-space-exploration-mmo/en.md

 ## Features

 - Slow-paced gameplay for adults.
-- The player manages a huge starship — a flying city.
+- The player manages a giant starship — a flying city.
-- Exploration, research, study are the main player activity.
+- Exploration, research, study are the main player activities.
 - Cartridges with information are the basic value in the economy.
 - Crafting is the only source of items.
 - Living player-driven procedural world.